tomatolog/manticore/docs/12_sphinxconf_options_reference/searchd_program_configuration_options/collationlibc_locale.rst

 collation\_libc\_locale
 ~~~~~~~~~~~~~~~~~~~~~~~

 Server libc locale.
-Optional, default is C. Introduced in version
+Optional, default is C.
-2.0.1-beta.

 Specifies the libc locale, affecting the libc-based collations.
 Refer to
-`the section called “Collations” <../../collations.html>`__ section for
+`the section called “Collations” <../../collations.md>`__ section for
 the details.

 Example: